Corruption in Pakistan: Mainstream media

 Before 2002, the electronic media was entirely dominated by state-owned institutions like Pakistan Television Corporation and Pakistan Broadcasting Corporation.
 This monopoly was thwarted, when the Musharraf regime regulated the electronic media allowing for private television channels to be operated independently.
-Since the liberalisation of the electronic media in 2002, it has served as a major force in exposing corruption-related cases and scams.
+Since the liberalisation of electronic media in 2002, it has served as a major force in exposing corruption-related cases and scams.

 Following are a few of the major corruption scams and scandals reported and exposed in the mainstream Pakistani media: